delete-app/delete/src/content/docs/learn/module-4-neurodivergent/adhd-in-relationships.md

 ## Rejection Sensitive Dysphoria (RSD)

-Research by Dr. William Dodson suggests that 98% of adults with ADHD experience RSD — an intense emotional response to perceived rejection.
+Many adults with ADHD experience what clinicians call RSD — an intense emotional response to perceived rejection.
+Dr. William Dodson, an ADHD specialist, reports that the vast majority of his ADHD patients experience this.

+*Note: RSD is not a formal diagnosis in the DSM-5 or ICD-11.
+It's a clinical term used by some ADHD specialists based on patient observations, not controlled research studies.
+However, emotional dysregulation is a well-documented feature of ADHD.*

 It's not just "being sensitive."
 It's:
 - Physical pain in response to criticism